Each round of the tournament follows the below standard format, with two debates taking place at each heat.

 Opposition School Team 4

 64 teams from across Scotland will enter our tournament this year.
 All state and private secondary schools are encouraged to enter.
-In 2018/2019, 14 schools competed for the first time!

 The motion is circulated several weeks ahead of the heats, to allow schools to prepare.